dl3jop/QTrigdoppler/help/getting-started.md

 ### Step 4: After the Pass

-1. **Logging**: If Cloudlog integration is enabled, contacts are automatically logged
+1. **Logging**: If Cloudlog/Wavelog integration is enabled, contacts are automatically logged
 2. **Recordings**: If pass recording is enabled, audio files are automatically saved
 3. **Next Pass**: Select the next satellite for tracking